mtcq/measurement_structures/README.md

-# Codes to accompany "Device-independent certification of different structures of measurement incompatibility"
+# Device-independent certification of different structures of measurement incompatibility
 Codes to accompany "Device-independent certification of different structures of measurement incompatibility"